 1. Ice Bin Assembly

-The ice bin assembly, which includes the ice bin and its associated components, requires screws for proper construction and stability.
-Screws are used to secure the ice bin to the refrigerator walls or shelves, preventing unwanted movement during the ice dispensing process.
-Additionally, screws may be used to attach other components, such as the ice level sensor or ice dispenser door, to the ice bin assembly.
+The ice bin assembly, which includes the ice bin and its associated components, requires stainless steel screws for proper construction and stability.
+These screws secure the ice bin to the refrigerator walls or shelves, preventing unwanted movement during the ice dispensing process.
+They may also attach other components, such as the ice level sensor or ice dispenser door, to the assembly.

 2. Auger and Motor Alignment